Abbott Handerson Thayer: Later years

 Despite rapid changes in the art world in the early 20th century, Thayer's reputation remained strong.
+He was an early member of the American Academy of Arts and Letters.
 Yale University offered him an honorary degree in 1916, and the Carnegie Institute in Pittsburgh mounted an exhibition of his work in 1919 that included over fifty paintings.
 The view from his home of Mt.
 Monadnock became a favorite subject, and when the area was threatened with development Thayer campaigned successfully for its preservation.

 By his own admission, Thayer often suffered from a condition that is now known as bipolar disorder.
 In his letters, he described it as "the Abbott pendulum", by which his emotions alternated between the two extremes of (in his words) "all-wellity" and "sick disgust".
 This condition apparently worsened as the controversy grew about his camouflage findings, most notably when they were denounced by former U.S. President Theodore Roosevelt.
 As he aged, he suffered increasingly from panic attacks (which he termed "fright-fits"), nervous exhaustion, and suicidal thoughts, so much so that he was no longer allowed to go out in his boat alone on Dublin Pond.
 Thayer continued to paint, but was compelled to stop working for weeks at a time due to nervous exhaustion.
 In an effort to avert suicidal thoughts, he sought help at a sanatorium in Wellesley, Massachusetts.

 At age 71, Thayer, disabled by a series of strokes, died quietly at home on May 29, 1921.